2006 Richard Luton Properties Canberra International – Doubles

 Tathiana Garbin and Tina Križan were the defending champions, but Križan decided to play at the 2006 Medibank International instead, which was held during the same week.
 Garbin played with Emmanuelle Gagliardi, but the team lost in the semifinals.

-Marta Domachowska and Roberta Vinci won the title, defeating Claire Curran and Līga Dekmeijere in the final in straight sets.
+The third-seeded team of Marta Domachowska and Roberta Vinci won the title, defeating Claire Curran and Līga Dekmeijere in the final in straight sets.